-Since April 2017, gardaí have been carrying out PDT using the Dräger DrugTest 5000 (DT5000) device on motorists who are thought to be driving under the influence of drugs (Sheehan 2019).
+Since April 2017, gardaí have been carrying out Preliminary Drug Testing (PDT) using the Dräger DrugTest 5000 (DT5000) device on motorists who are thought to be driving under the influence of drugs (Sheehan 2019).
 The device tests the driver's oral fluid (saliva) for the presence of cannabis, cocaine, opioids (such as heroin or morphine) and benzodiazepines (such as valium).
-On 1 December 2022, the Securetec DrugWipe 6S (DW6S) replaced the DT5000 device (Medical Bureau of Road Safety 2023).
-This new device uses a cassette-only system; therefore, it does not need an analyser.
-Similar to the DT5000 device, the DW6S detects cannabis, cocaine, opiates and benzodiazepines.
-However, it can also detect amphetamine, methamphetamine and ecstasy-type drugs such as MDMA (Medical Bureau of Road Safety 2023).
-The DW6S is considered a more deployable test than the previous system.
+On 01 December 2022, the Securetec DrugWipe 6S (DW6S) replaced the DT5000 device (Medical Bureau of Road Safety 2023).
+This new device uses a cassette only system hence does not need an analyser.
+Similar to the DT5000 device the DW65 detects cannabis, cocaine, opiates and benzodiazepines, however it can also detect amphetamine, methamphetamine and ecstasy type drugs such as MDMA (Medical Bureau of Road Safety 2023).
+The DW65 is considered a more deployable test than the previous system.
+In 2023, 30 000 were issued to AGS (Medical Bureau of Road Safety 2024).

 Recent figures suggest that drug driving is still an issue in Ireland.
-Overall in 2022, drugs were detected using the DT5000 (1 January 2022 - 30 November 2022) and the DW6S (1 December 2022 - 31 December 2022).
-A total of 8,682 tests were carried out using the DT5000.
-Table T2.4.1 shows the prevalence of drug positives from downloads from the DT5000 carried out between 1 January 2022 and 30 November 2022.
-The number of tests carried out is not a reflection of enforcement activity because the system does not differentiate between tests carried out during training, demonstration, quality control or enforcement purposes (Medical Bureau of Road Safety 2023).
+Overall, in 2023, drugs were detected using the DW6S.
+This was the first full year that the DW6S was in operation (Medical Bureau of Road Safety 2024).
+In the previous year, the DT5000 (01 January 2022 - 30 November 2022) and the DW6S (01 December 2022 - 31 December 2022) were used.
+Table T2.4.1 shows the prevalence of drug positives from downloads from the DT5000 carried out between 01 January 2022 and 30 November 2022.
+The number of tests carried out are not a reflection of enforcement activity because the system does not differentiate between tests carried out during training, demonstration, quality control or enforcement purposes (Medical Bureau of Road Safety 2023).

-In 2022, 1,606 specimens were returned with a Drug Information Form, which indicates that an oral fluid PDT has been conducted.
-Of these, 1,603 showed a positive drug result for at least four of the drugs that the DT5000 detects.
-Table T2.4.2 shows the prevalence of drugs detected by the DT5000 and DW6S in 2022.
-Amphetamine detection was only possible from 1 December 2022.
-The continued recording of these offences is the result of the implementation of legislative changes that gave more powers to gardaí to carry out PDT at roadside checkpoints or in garda stations (Sheehan 2019).
+In 2023, 2,033 specimens were returned with a Drug Information form, which indicates than an oral fluid PDT has been conducted, this was nearly 27% higher than 2022 (n=1,606).
+Of these 2,031 showed a positive drug result for at least one of the drugs the DW6S detects.
+Table T2.4.2 shows the prevalence of drugs detected by the DT5000 and DW6S between 2019 and 2023.
+Amphetamine detection was only possible from the 01 December 2022.
+The continued recording of these offences is the result of the implementation of legislative changes that gave more powers to gardaí to carry out PDT at roadside checkpoints or in Garda stations (Sheehan 2019).
 As a result, there has been an increased focus on the performance of road policing members (Sheehan 2019).

-Table T2.4.1 Prevalence of drugs detected by the DT5000, 1 January 2022 - 30 November 2022
+Table T2.4.1 Prevalence of drugs detected by the DT5000, 01 January 2022 - 30 November 2022